Menu

 Consuming alcohol in Bali

-Depending on the composition of the crowd and the level of formality of a networking event in Indonesia, alcohol can be made available or not.
-For example, at a formal meeting where there is a majority of Indonesians, no alcohol will be served.
+Depending on the composition of the crowd and the level of formality at a networking event in Indonesia, alcohol may or may not be available.
+For example, at a formal meeting where the majority of attendees are Indonesians, no alcohol will be served.
 However, in Bali, where there are many English-speaking clubs and organizations, like the Rotary Club or Skal International, alcohol is usually responsibly served during networking events that are mainly attended by expatriates.

 Spoken languages in Bali